MooersLab/writingLogTemplate/README.md

 This document is a tool for narrowing your focus and sustaining momentum on one specific writing project.
 We know others who have suggested keeping a writing diary, but these diaries are not project-specific.
-We think it is essential to keep the document specific to one project to narrow one's focus.
+We think keeping the document specific to one project is essential to narrow one's focus.

 Busy academics often have to work on several writing projects in a given week because they do not have the luxury of working on one writing project at a time.
 The one project-at-a-time approach has a lower cognition load, but it also gives the subconscious less time to develop ideas in the background of one's mind.
 Working on several projects in parallel leads to juggling dozens to hundreds of thoughts about several writing projects.
 Keeping all these thoughts across multiple projects in one document leads to a tangled mess that is very laborious and time-consuming to parse.
-This is why we use one document per writing project; this document is a key part of how we make progress on 2-5 writing projects in a given week.
+This is why we use one document per writing project; this document is a key part of how we progress on 2-5 writing projects in a given week.

 The writing diaries of others also have little to no support for metadata and metacognition about the writing project.
-We think it is very useful to have an external document for storing metadata about a writing project and for thinking about that metadata.
+We think having an external document for storing metadata about a writing project and thinking about that metadata is very useful.
 We have found that the more time we spend on the metacognition about the writing project outside of the manuscript, the more effective our time is when working inside that manuscript because our efforts are more focused and directed.
-We have been struck by the diversity and extent of metacognitive activities that are associated with a specific writing project.
+We have been struck by the diversity and extent of metacognitive activities associated with a specific writing project.
 The writing log is a place for documenting these vital activities

 This enhanced writing log is also a tool that eases re-engagement in an interrupted writing project.